ttriche/infiniumSnps/README.md

 GM12878$score <- rowMeans(mcalls)[names(GM12878)] # they are all identical, of course, but it never hurts to check
 ```

 Coordinates and ref/alt alleles for the SNPs are GRCh37p13 from SNPlocs.Hsapiens.dbSNP144.GRCh37 (some are multiallelic; in those cases I used the GM12878 genotype where available along with its score to determine what fluoresced as U or M).
+In cases where GIAB has no well-supported call for a position, I left the $genotype set to NA.

-There are 18 rs probes common to EPIC and 450 where the base corresponding to the M allele and that of the U allele could not be determined.
-Their M and U columns are therefore marked as NA.
+There are 18 rs probes common to EPIC and 450 where the base corresponding to the M allele and that of the U allele could not be determined, either because GM12878 is heterozygous at that position or because I don't have a genotype from GIAB at the SNP.
+The M and U columns for these SNPs are therefore marked as NA.
 When I have more time I'll get back to these.

 The other 40 probes have high-confidence GM12878 genotypes from Genome In A Bottle (NIST) lined up next to their hm450/hmEPIC genotype calls.
 Anyone who wants to figure out the remaining 18 is welcome to submit a pull request, although it would be helpful if you indicate how (i.e. "IMR90 genotype", "H1 genotype", whatever).